-- Replace the air filter element more frequently if you are riding in unusually wet or dusty areas. - Hydraulic brake service - Regularly check and, if necessary, correct the brake fluid level. - Every two years replace the internal components of the brake master cylinder, and change the brake fluid.

-• Replace the brake hoses every four years and if cracked or damaged.
+- The air filter needs more frequent service if you are riding in unusually wet or dusty areas. - Hydraulic brake service - Regularly check and, if necessary, correct the brake fluid level. - Every two years change the brake fluid. - Replace the brake hoses every four years and if cracked or damaged.

-Removing and installing the cowling and panels
+Removing and installing the cowlings and panel